spsprinkles/spsprinkles.github.io/_posts/2021/2021-10-19-event-registration.md

     </tr>
   </tbody>
 </table>

-_Right click and save the files for the next step._

 * Go to Site content -> Site Assets where the app shall live
 * Create a new folder and it _must_ be named `Event-Registration`